4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 Ok...
 Not the result I was looking for, but at least now we know more about the directory structure.

-> :bulb: But it does remind me of something important... you can't have a company without more than just payroll.
+> 💡 But it does remind me of something important... you can't have a company without more than just payroll.
 I realized that I forgot to refine my VHost fuzzing after finding the suspicious preprod-**payroll**.trick.htb from DNS enumeration.
 >

 Taking another crack at VHost fuzzing using the known pattern of preprod-XXX.trick.htb: